BedrockStreaming/superagent-mock/README.md

         if(params['superhero']) {
           return 'Your hero:' + params['superhero'];
         } else {
-          return 'You didnt chose a hero';
+          return 'You didnt choose a hero';
         }
       }